benwilliams140/comp3501-project/project_report.md

 2. Game environment populated by textured, illuminated objects.

+- all objects in the world are illuminated using Blinn-Phong and directional lighting
+- the world is populated by three variations of instanced rocks along with a plant
+- there are also three types of hazards throughout the world

 3. At least one use of a screen-space special effect.

+-

 4. At least two distinct particle systems.

+- both of our particle systems use instanced points that are then expanded to squares in the geometry shader
+- each geyser has a particle system that simulates water being shot up into the air
+- each artifact has a "sparkling" effect before it's been scanned

 5. At least two hierarchical objects with independently moving parts.

+- the hovertank is a hierarchical object that has a base, four separate "tracks", a scanner, turret base, and different attachments that go on the base
+- the care package has a parachute that rotates individually from the crate

 6. Player-centric camera with player controls linked to current orientation.

+- our games camera is third-person, following the direction of the tank's turret

 7. Gravity affecting at least some objects (ballistic motion).

+- gravity affects several objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies

 8. Multiple stages to game.

+- the game has main and pause menus, along with an upgrade screen (that pauses the game), and mission accomplished/game over screens

 ##### Gameplay Requirements